marketlandscape/marketlandscape.github.io/about/index.md

 # Purpose

 Market Landscape is intended to provide a calmer, context-oriented way of looking at markets, where decision pressure and behavioural distortions tend to increase during both drawdowns and late-cycle advances.
 Many decisions made by retail participants are shaped by pressure rather than analysis: fear, excitement, and constant noise in between.
-The goal is to counter this by providing stable reference points that help frame market conditions using data interpreted in a broader cyclical context.
+The goal is to counter this by providing stable reference points that help frame market conditions using data interpreted in a broader cycle context.

 # Approach